KRI KRI IBEX

-In Greece, Kri Kri Ibex hunting is available on the islands Atalanti and Sapientza as well on the mainland..
+In Greece, Kri Kri Ibex hunting is available on the islands Atalanti and Sapientza as well on the mainland.
 The hunting season on Atalanti starts during the last week of October and ends after the first week of December.
 On Sapientza, the hunting season lasts throughout the entire month of November and the first week of December.
 On the mainland, Kri Kri Ibex hunting starts in September and ends at the end of October/beginning of November.

 The two islands are not inhabited and are strictly used for the conservancy of Kri Kri ibexes.
-Dasaiheo is the state organ which protects and regulates the Kri Kri conservancy, and each year in September it decides whether Kri Kri Ibex will be hunted depending on their numbers and health condition.
+Dasarheo is the state organ which protects and regulates the Kri Kri conservancy, and each year in September it decides whether Kri Kri Ibex will be hunted depending on their numbers and health condition.

 The hunt itself is not physically straining and presents excellent hunting as well as touristic experience at the end of the Greek tourist season.

 The average trophy size over the last few years since both islands were opened for hunting has been quite high with nearly 90% of trophies earning medals and more than 50% earning Gold medal.

-Accommodations are organized in 4 or 5 star hotels as close as possible to the islands.
+Accommodations are organized in modern hotels as close as possible to the islands.

-The hunt begins with sunrise and ends with sunset.
+The hunt begins with sunrise (7 am) and ends mid-afternoon (3 pm).
 This period also includes the boat transport to and from the islands.